Welcome to Part Three of this three-part blog post series. To understand Part Three, I suggest reading Part One and Two first.

 - How RMSE is optimized for Holt-Winters using the Nelder-Mead method

-In Part Three, we explore:
+In this current piece, Part Three, we explore:

 - How you can use InfluxDB’s built-in Multiplicative Holt-Winters function to generate predictions on your time series data